Joy Viado: Death

 Viado died on September 10, 2016, at Quezon City General Hospital following a heart attack.
 She was diagnosed with diabetes for almost three decades, and underwent four debridement surgeries to remove the wounds that she suffered on her legs due to diabetes complications and prevent amputation.
+She was cremated, her ashes inurned at the Sta.
+Rita de cascia church's columbarium.